All posts

 What this means for your pipeline

 If your team is sending more and booking less, the fix is not another tool subscription.
-It is changing what a 'send' means: signal-triggered, written in the buyer's language, reviewed by a person, and aimed at one clear next step.
+It is changing what a 'send' means: signal-triggered, written in the buyer's language, approved by a person, and aimed at one clear next step.